gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

     visible: opacity > 0    // A boolean property telling the visibility of this scene
     enabled: visible        // Opacity 0 would just mean transparent - visible false also skips rendering on this scene

-    Behavior on opacity {   // Always use animation when changing opacity NumberAnimation {
+    // Always use animation when opacity changes Behavior on opacity {
+        NumberAnimation {
             property: "opacity"; easing.type: Easing.InOutQuad
         }